DormantLogician/equal-language-concept/doc/Structure.md

 sequence (denoted 'O'), or collection (denoted 'C') categories.

 Number categories that are infinitely sized must contain only one number or number category followed by an infinite sum or product.

+Any infinitely-sized category may have a fourth item that denotes stopping at nth structure/number in sequence.

 Category definitions may be overloaded, like so: